-Peripheral thrills and chills with hallucinogenic sequences of technological terror, but fails to piece together a coherent narrative and thematic vision.
+Peripheral thrills and chills with hallucinogenic sequences of technological terror, but the film fails to piece together a coherent narrative and thematic vision.

 Opening images of violent protests greet our eyes with apocalyptic fury, shots of streets on fire and police clad in riot gear that feel chillingly familiar, an unexpected reflection of the current state of affairs watching Peripheral in 2020.
 We come to learn that these protests erupted from Bite the Hand, a bestselling novel written by Bobbi Johnson (Hannah Arterton) that catapulted her into renegade celebrity status after launching a brief populist uprising among Britain’s disillusioned youth.
 Despite the overwhelming success of her first novel, we meet Bobbi in the midst of financial struggles as her home utilities shut off, and in exchange for an advance and her bills paid, she agrees to begin writing her second novel.